janprunk/emacs.si/index.md

 ## Virtual Online, and Live Meetups in 2023
 Our live in-person meetings are on every first Thursday in a month, at 19:00 CE(S)T. Our virtual online meetings are every third Friday in a month, at 20:00 CE(S)T. Virtual meetings happen over communication protocols explained above.

-* [Friday, 13 October 2023 at 20:00 CET](https://dogodki.kompot.si/events/eadcf11d-e832-4a70-9587-1cbcbc5b2bb7) - Virtual meeting on IRC/Discord channels, as explained above in the Communication section.
 * Thursday, 2 November 2023 at 19:00 CEST - LIVE in-person meeting at [Kersnikova Institute](https://kersnikova.org/en/about-us/kersnikova/), Likozarjeva street 1, Ljubljana.
 You can check the agenda and/or confirm your attendance on [Mobilizon](https://dogodki.kompot.si/events/98564dd6-00a6-471d-8cdd-b7eec9aa35f4).
 * [Friday, 10 November 2023 at 20:00 CET](https://dogodki.kompot.si/events/e4748f47-63cc-4891-8c11-ce288c3b9f4b) - Virtual meeting on IRC/Discord channels, as explained above in the Communication section.